pagong/cpy9-rp2040-demos/README.md

 ## VCC-GND YD-RP2040
 [This](media/YD-2040-PIN.png) is a **Pico** [clone](https://sites.google.com/view/raspberrypibuenosaires/yd-rp2040-16mb) with USB-C port, 16MB flash, user button and a single NEOpixel.

+- Pico DVI
   - Slide show [demo](pico-dvi/slide-show/slide-show.py).
 The "YD-RP2040" has 15MB free on the `CIRCUITPY` drive, which is great for a slide show.
 But you need to install the CircuitPython firmware for the "Raspberry Pi" **Pico**, as the "picodvi" module is only included there.

 # YubiKey simulator
 See this [repo](https://github.com/pagong/cpy9-rp2040-yksim)